ITC Limited: Tobacco business and early years

-Y.C.
-Deveshwar took over as the company's chairman in 1996 and the corporate governance structure was re-crafted to support the effective management of multiple businesses.
-ITC exited from edible oils business and financial services; sold the ITC Classic Finance Limited to ICICI Limited and handled the Sundrop business to ConAgra Foods Limited in 1998.
-In the year 2000, an innovative initiative for farmers called "e-Choupal" was started in Madhya Pradesh 2000.
-The same year witnessed the launch of ITC's Wills Sport range of casual wear with its first retail outlet in New Delhi and ITC's entry into stationery products and gifting business introducing the 'Expressions' range of greeting cards and Classmate notebooks.
-A wholly owned information technology subsidiary, ITC Infotech India Limited was also started in 2000 and the ITC Bhadrachalam Paperboards Limited was merged into ITC Limited.
-The name of the company was changed to "ITC Limited" omitting the dots and adapting the strategy "No stops for ITC" in 2001.
-An employee stock option scheme was introduced for the first time and a web portal for the company was launched.
-Subsidiaries for ITC Infotech were set up in the United Kingdom and the USA.
+2000s-Present

+In March 2025, ITC announced the acquisition of the pulp and paper business of Aditya Birla Real Estate Limited for up to ₹35 billion.
+The deal aimed to expand ITC’s capacity in paperboards and specialty papers and was subject to regulatory approvals.

+In June 2025 ITC completed the acquisition of 100% share capital of Sresta Natural Bioproducts Pvt.
+Ltd. for up to ₹472.5 crore.

 Name

 Established in 1910 as the Imperial Tobacco Company of India Limited, the company was renamed as the India Tobacco Company Limited in 1970 and later to I.T.C.
 Limited in 1974.
-The company now stands renamed ITC Limited, where "ITC" today is no longer an acronym.
+In 2001 the company was renamed ITC Limited, where "ITC" is no longer an acronym.

 Shareholding and listings

 ITC's equity shares are listed on Bombay Stock Exchange (BSE), National Stock Exchange of India (NSE) and Calcutta Stock Exchange (CSE).
 The company's Global Depository Receipts (GDRs) are listed on the Luxembourg Stock Exchange.
 ITC is a constituent of two major stock market indices of India: BSE SENSEX and NIFTY 50 of NSE.

+In July 2023, ITC Limited's board of directors approved the demerger of its hotel business and the formation of a wholly owned subsidiary called ITC Hotels.
+The demerger came in to effect on 1 January 2025.

+As of March 2024, British American Tobacco is the largest shareholder in the company with a 25.5% stake, followed by Life Insurance Corporation of India which holds 15.2%.

 Employees

-As per the Annual report of the company, it had 28000+ employees as on 31 March 2020.
-It spent 2,145 crores on Employee benefits during the FY 2012–13.
-During the same year, its attrition rate was 12%.
+As per the annual report of the company, ITC had more than 28,000 employees as of 31 March 2020.

-ITC's Chairman Yogesh Chandra Deveshwar (d.
-2019) won renowned awards and recognition including Padma Bhushan from Govt. of India 2005–09, by Boston Consulting Group and seventh-best-performing CEO in the world by Harvard Business Review.
+ITC's former chairman and CEO Yogesh Chander Deveshwar (d.
+2019) is a recipient of Padma Bhushan from the Government of India; he was named the seventh-best-performing CEO in the world by Harvard Business Review in 2013.

 Meera Shankar, Indian ambassador to the USA between 2009 and 2011, joined the board of ITC Limited in 2012 as the first woman director in its history.
 She is an additional non-executive director of the company.

+Sanjiv Puri is the Chairman & Managing Director of ITC Limited.
+Puri was appointed as a Wholetime Director on the Board of ITC with effect from 6 December 2015, Chief Executive Officer in February 2017 and re-designated as the Managing Director in May 2018.
+He was appointed as the Chairman effective 13 May 2019.
+Sanjiv Puri is also the president of the Confederation of Indian Industry (CII) for 2024-25.

+Cultural initiatives

+ITC founded and runs the ITC Sangeet Research Academy in 1978 to promote Hindustani classical music.
+The Academy is based in Kolkata.